large-scale-gxe-methods/GEM/README.md

 #### Input Files

 * ##### Phenotype File
-    A file which should contain a sample identifier column and columns for phenotypes and covariates.
+    A file which should contain a sample identifier column and columns for the phenotypes and covariates.

 * ##### BGEN File
     GEM can support v1.1, v1.2 or v1.3 .bgen genotype files described here [BGEN Format](https://www.well.ox.ac.uk/~gav/bgen_format/spec/latest.html).